MarkusKgit/MonkeyBot/README.md

 `!setwelcomechannel _channelName`
 *Example:* `!SetWelcomeChannel general`
 *Remarks:* Sets the channel where the welcome message will be posted

+`!setgoodbyemessage _goodbyeMsg`
+*Example:* `!SetGoodbyeMessage "Goodbye %user%, farewell!"`
+*Remarks:* Sets the Goodbye message for new users.
+Can make use of %user% and %server%

+`!setgoodbyechannel _channelName`
+*Example:* `!SetGoodbyeChannel general`
+*Remarks:* Sets the channel where the Goodbye message will be posted

 `!addrule _rule`
 *Example:* `!AddRule "You shall not pass!"`